Community Health Network announces plans for $335M hospital in Westfield

 Hospital leaders expect the medical office building to be complete in early 2025.
 Construction of the surgery center, hospital services building, and hospital tower will wrap up in mid-2026.

-“This expansion reflects our responsiveness to Westfield’s growth and needs,” Jason Fahrlander, Community’s COO, said.
+“This expansion reflects our responsiveness to Westfield’s growth and needs,” Jason Fahrlander, Community’s COO, said in a statement.
 “This new state-of-the-art healthcare campus aligns with our mission to enhance health and well-being in the communities we serve.”

 Plans for the project are under review by the city of Westfield.
 A public hearing on the construction plans will occur later this summer to collect feedback from the Westfield community.